Zendesk AI security: What you need to know about data privacy and control

 Their approach, which you can read about in their Trust Center, is built on a few key pillars:

-• Infrastructure security: Zendesk runs its services mostly on Amazon Web Services (AWS).
+Infrastructure security: Zendesk runs its services mostly on Amazon Web Services (AWS).
 These data centers are world-class and meet a whole alphabet soup of certifications, like SOC 2, ISO 27001, and PCI DSS.

 How Zendesk uses your data for AI

-A different approach to data privacy
+A complementary approach to specialized data needs

 How much control do you really have?